 "The investor agrees not to take actions to prevent employees of the foreign enterprise from lawfully exercising their right of association and their right to organize and bargain collectively.
-The investor further agrees to observe applicable laws relating to a minimum age for the employment of children, acceptable conditions of work with respect to minimum wages, hours of work, and occupational health and safety, and not to use forced labor.
+The investor further agrees to observe applicable laws relating to a minimum age for the employment of children, acceptable conditions of work with respect to minimum wages, hours ofer work, and occupational health and safety, and not to use forced labor.
 The investor is not responsible under this paragraph for the actions of a foreign government."

-6.4 In addition to the environmental and social performance requirements that are included in all covenants contained in OPIC Agreements, in the case of all Category A projects OPIC Agreements include, at a minimum, the following requirements:
+6.4- In addition to the environmental and social performance requirements that are included in all covenants contained in OPIC Agreements, in the case of all Category A projects OPIC Agreements include, at a minimum, the following requirements:

-- Develop and implement an ESAP; - Prepare and submit to OPIC an annual environmental and social report summarizing the environmental and social performance based on monitoring of the Project over the preceding year to demonstrate compliance with OPIC Agreement covenants and conditions;
+- Developa requirement to develop and implement an ESAP; - Preparea requirement to prepare and submit to OPIC an annual environmental and social report summarizing the environmental and social performance based on monitoring of the Project over the preceding year to demonstrate compliance with OPIC Agreement covenants and conditions;

-- Timely notification to OPIC of the occurrence of any accident that has resulted in a disability or loss of human life, or that has, or that could be foreseen to have, a material adverse impact on the environment or local communities; and - Conduct at least one third-party audit.
-The timing of the third-party audit is specified in the OPIC Agreement covenants and is reflective of the nature and magnitude of the risks in the Project lifecycle (e.g., if the major risks are expected to occur during construction, the audit is required to take place during construction).
+- Timelya requirement for timely notification to OPIC of the occurrence of any accident that has resulted in a disability or loss of human life, or that has, or that could be foreseen to have, a material adverse impact on the environment or local communities; and - Conducta requirement to conduct at least one third-party audit.
+The timing of the thirdparty audit is specified in the OPIC Agreement covenants and is reflective of the nature and magnitude of the risks in the Project lifecycle (e.g., if the major risks are expected to occur during construction, the audit is required to take place during construction).

-6.5 In addition to the environmental and social performance requirements that are included in all covenants contained in OPIC Agreements, in the case of all Special Consideration projects OPIC Agreements include, at a minimum, the following requirements:
+6.5- In addition to the environmental and social performance requirements that are included in all covenants contained in OPIC Agreements, in the case of all Special Consideration projects OPIC Agreements include, at a minimum, the following requirements:

-- Prepare and submit to OPIC an annual report summarizing the project's performance over the preceding year, based on monitoring of identified social risks and impacts, to demonstrate compliance with OPIC Agreement; and - Conduct at least one third-party audit.
-The timing of the third-party audit is specified in the OPIC Agreement covenants and is reflective of the nature and magnitude of the risks in the Project lifecycle (e.g., if the major risks are expected to occur during construction, the audit is required to take place during construction). - 6.6 For all projects, material misrepresentations or material non-compliance with contractual environmental and social provisions, including reporting requirements, may constitute an event of default under the terms of the applicable OPIC Agreement.
+- Preparea requirement to prepare and submit to OPIC an annual labor report summarizing the project's performanceProject's workplace conditions based on monitoring of the Project over the preceding year, based on monitoring of identified social risks and impacts, to demonstrate compliance with OPIC Agreement covenants and conditions; and - Conducta requirement to conduct at least one third-party audit.
+The timing of the thirdparty audit is specified in the OPIC Agreement covenants and is reflective of the nature and magnitude of the risks in the Project lifecycle (e.g., if the major risks are expected to occur during construction, the audit is required to take place during construction).

+6.6 For all projects, material misrepresentations or material non-compliance with contractual environmental and social provisions, including reporting requirements, may constitute an event of default under the terms of the applicable OPIC Agreement.
 OPIC determines what is material and whether a default is curable or incurable.
-OPIC makes determinations as to materiality based, for example, on the severity of the environmental, health, safety or social, including labor, impacts or other result caused by the non-compliance and the nature and degree of such non-compliance by the Applicant. - 6.7 In the case of a curable default, remediation generally is required by OPIC to cure the default.
+OPIC makes determinations as to materiality based, for example, on the severity of the environmental, health, safety or social, including labor, impacts impact or other result caused by the non-compliance and the nature and degree of such non-compliance by the Applicant.

+6.7 In the case of a curable default, remediation generally is required by OPIC to cure the default.
 In the case of an incurable default, OPIC may exercise contractual remedies including insurance contract termination, acceleration of loan repayment, or divestiture of an investment of an OPIC-supported investment fund.